krutoo/html-to-template-loader/README.md

 ```

 ## To Do
-- make base64 from image links
+- auto generate base64 from paths to local images
-- make base64 from fonts links
+- auto generate base64 from paths to localc fonts